-If a lodge has chapters, generally there is one chapter created in each district of the council.
-Each chapter has its own officers and advisers, the officers being elected by the youth OA members within the chapter, and the advisers being appointed by the Scout executive often with the consultation of the lodge adviser and district executive(s).
+If a lodge has chapters, generally there is one chapter created for each district of the council.
+Each chapter has its own officers and advisers, the officers being elected by the youth Arrowmen OA members within the chapter, and the advisers being appointed by the Scout executive often with the consultation of the lodge adviser and district executive(s).

-Chapters provide the ability to have meetings closer to home and meetings and events can be scheduled to coincide with the district events.
+Chapters provide the ability to have meetings closer to home, and meetings and events can be scheduled to coincide with the district events.
 The chapter is central to providing quality unit visits for camping promotion, and unit elections.

 Some lodges may use newly recognized service areas to provide additional geographic organization between the chapter and lodge level.
 Service areas may be used in lodges to encapsulate multiple chapters, generally over large geographic areas, and to better deliver the organization’s programming at the local level.

 At the local level, lodges exist to serve BSA councils and individual units.
 The key leaders in the lodge are the youth lodge chief, volunteer adult lodge adviser, and professional staff adviser.
 The lodge chief presides over the Lodge Executive Committee, which is responsible for executing the annual program of the lodge.
 While each lodge is different, the Lodge Executive Committee typically consists of one or more vice chiefs, a secretary, and a treasurer, as well as chapter and/or service area chiefs and operating committee chairmen who are responsible for various aspects of the lodge’s program.
 Many lodges, especially large ones where additional structure is necessary, have service areas and chapters to chapters.
 These often align with BSA districts and execute the program of the lodge on a community level.